 His final year clarifies the experiment

 By that point the shape of the project was visible.
-Polis was not simply governing a Democratic state in a routine way.
+Polis was doing more than governing a Democratic state in a routine way.
 He was trying to prove that progressivism could be pro-growth, pro-choice, pro-housing, and structurally reformist all at once.

 Whether every Coloradan agrees is not the point.
 The coherence of the attempt is.